Student Employment Orientation

 The University, in compliance with all applicable Federal and State laws and regulations, does not discriminate on the basis of race, color, national origin, sexual orientation, genetic information, sex, age, religion, disability, political beliefs, or status as a veteran in any of its policies, practices, or procedures.
 This includes but is not limited to admissions, employment, housing, financial aid, and educational services (University of Oklahoma Board of Regents’ Policy Manual CU/RSU 3.2.1).

-If you have questions or complaints you may contact Tom Russell, the designated Equal Opportunity Office and Compliance Coordinator at his office in Howell Hall, Room 210 or contact him at (580) 581-6712.
+If you have questions or complaints, you may contact the Title IX/Office of Equal Opportunity at firstname.lastname@example.org or at (580) 581-6712.

 CAMERON UNIVERSITY IS A TOBACCO & VAPOR, ALCOHOL, AND DRUG FREE CAMPUS